Microarray-based Gene Expression Testing for Cancers of Unknown Primary

 National Comprehensive Cancer Network.
-(2018, August).
+(2021, February).
 NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®).
-Occult primary (cancer of unknown primary, [CUP]) (V.1.2019).
-Retrieved September 19, 2018 from the National Comprehensive Cancer Network.
+Occult primary (cancer of unknown primary, [CUP]) (V.2.2021).
+Retrieved May 17, 2021 from the National Comprehensive Cancer Network.

 Sokilde, R., Vincent, M., Moller, A., Hansen, A., Hoiby, P., Blondal, T., et al. (2014).
 Efficient identification of miRNAs for classification of tumor origin.
 The Journal of Molecular Diagnostics, 16 (1), 106-115.
 (Level 4 evidence)

 U. S. Food and Drug Administration.
 (2012, May).
 Center for Devices and Radiological Health.
 510(k) Premarket Notification Database.
 K120489.
 Retrieved February 28, 2013 from http://www.accessdata.fda.gov.

 Yoon, H.H., Foster, N.R., Meyers, J.P., Steen, P.D., Visscher, D.W., Pillai, R., et al. (2015).
 Gene expression profiling identifies responsive patients with cancer of unknown primary treated with carboplatin, paclitaxel, and everolimus: NCCTG N0871 (alliance).
 Annals of Oncology, 27, 339-344.
 (Level 3 evidence)